Key facts

 Course structure

-To qualify for the award of Graduate Certificate of International and Community Development, a student must successfully complete 4 credit points of study as listed below and
+To complete the Graduate Certificate of International and Community Development, you must pass 4 credit points.
+This includes:

 Core units